The optical architecture of a heterogenous quantum network deployed in production facilities: The Madrid quantum-optical infrastructure

 Additionally, a border link was implemented between both domains to enable testing cross-domain use cases.
 An ID~Quantique QKD system was deployed there and IP connectivity between the IT systems of both domains was provided in the last stage of the iteration.
 Note that the co-located domain, namely the Huawei and R\&S devices, was deployed in both networks from the very beginning.

 Regarding the co-located domain, Huawei implemented a switched QKD network~\cite{madrid_hwdu_switched}.
 The objective was to use transmitters and receivers between any two nodes in the network as needed, allowing for a lower number of modules to be installed.
-In addition, this approach makes it possible to avoid the need for trusted nodes in relatively low-loss scenarios, such as metropolitan or access networks with limited reach.
-For this purpose, a design closer to the ROADM style was followed.
+In addition, this approach makes it possible to avoid the need for trusted nodes in relatively low-loss scenarios.

 Each node was equipped with a fibre optic switch between the fixed optical multiplexers which, in this case, allowed channels 34, 37 and 38 to pass through.
-This performance of the fixed multiplexers combined with that of the fibre optic switches allows to achieve a cross-connection comparable to that of a network based on ROADMs but without the amplification typical of the WSSs.
-In addition, the used CV-QKD systems could tune their lasers to any DWDM channel, so any connection could be established if a sufficiently low-loss optical path was available and, at the nodes in the path, any of the three channels was not being used by another connection.

-As a result, this co-located domain was able to test a total of 34 possible direct QKD link combinations between the 10 CV-QKD modules installed at 7 nodes.
+This allows to achieve a cross-connection comparable to that of a network based on reconfigurable OADM but without the amplification typical of the wavelength selective switches.
+In addition, the CV-QKD systems could tune their lasers to any DWDM channel, so any connection could be established if a sufficiently low-loss optical path was available and, at the nodes in the path, any of the three channels was not being used by another connection.
+The unfeasibility of some paths, depicted with dashed lines in the Figure~\ref{fig:connectivity}, was due to the cumulative losses from the fibre distance and the successive optical stages required to aggregate and disaggregate the channels at each node.
+The achievable range may be shorter than with point-to-point solutions, but a larger number of possible connections can be achieved with fewer QKD modules: this co-located domain was able to test a total of 34 possible direct QKD link combinations between the 10 CV-QKD modules installed at 7 nodes.

-As a first metric of this integration, the number of classical, encrypted and quantum channels in each of the network links is shown in Table~\ref{tab:coexistance}.
+In each link, optical coexistence of classical and quantum channels was achieved.
+Between 3 and 6 classical classical channels were propagated in coexistence with one DV-QKD channel and between one and four CV-QKD channels, depending on the co-located domain switching.
+Details can be found in~\cite{madrid_hwdu_switched}.
 Achieving this coexistence is an outcome in itself and is therefore discussed in more detail in the section~\ref{sec:per}.